-I read the assembly docs but I am still a bit unsure regarding when I should apply the ("memory-safe")
+I read the assembly docs but I am still a bit unsure regarding when I should apply the ("memory-safe") dialect, and when not.

 For instance, take the following examples taken from PRBMath: